nickchase/k0s/docs/system-monitoring.md

 ## Jobs

-The list of components which is scrapped by k0s:
+The list of components which is scraped by k0s includes:

 - kube-scheduler
 - kube-controller-manager
 - etcd
 - kine

-**Note:** kube-apiserver metrics are not scrapped since they are accessible via `kubernetes` endpoint within the cluster.
+**Note:** kube-apiserver metrics are not scraped because they are accessible via the `kubernetes` endpoint within the cluster.

 ## Architecture